defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 If you are unable to meet a requirement or best practice, document the justification in your package repository `docs/package_exceptions.md`

 Some examples of valid justifications would be:
-- ✅ The last step of deployment requires a click-ops interaction and cannot be automated through IaC
+- ✅ The last step of SSO configuration requires a click-ops interaction and cannot be automated declaratively
 - ✅ Upstream application does not expose metrics endpoint to integrate

 Some examples of invalid justifications would be: